swan-cern/help/swan/create_proj.md

 ## Create a Project from git

-SWAN also allows you to create a _Project_ from a git repository.
-If the repository happens to have a "Open in SWAN" button, you just need to click it and all the contents will be copied to your Projects view.
+SWAN also allows you to create a Project from a git repository.
+In the Projects view, you can click the **`Download Project from git`** button and enter the path to the repository.
+Please note that you need to append _.git_ to the URL of the repository.
+For security reasons, only repositories in Github and CERN Gitlab are allowed.

-You can also click the "Download Project from git" button, and enter the path to the repository (use the same link used to clone, with the .git extension).
-For security reasons, only projects stored in Github and CERN Gitlab are allowed.
+Alternatively, if the git repository has an **`Open in SWAN`** button, you just need to click it and its contents will be copied into a new Project.